krobingit/Photo-Gallery-CRUD/README.md

 -> can edit and delete the users in the userlist

+-> useFormik and yup library for form validations (regex for email and phone number)

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).